Skip to content

 Out on the open highway, your goal is to be efficient and smooth.
 Most modern trucks perform best when you shift between 1,200 and 1,500 RPM, but it's important to learn the sweet spot for your specific vehicle.
 Pay attention to how your engine sounds and feels to find its optimal range.
 Once you’re at highway speeds—generally 50 mph or more—you should be in your highest gear.
 Cruising in top gear keeps your RPMs low, which is key for maximizing your truck's fuel efficiency and reducing strain on the engine over long distances.
 Settle in, maintain your speed, and enjoy the ride.

-Adjusting for Empty vs. Loaded Trucks
+Shifting Differently: Empty vs. Loaded

 The weight of your load dramatically changes how you need to shift.
 When you’re fully loaded, you’ll need to use nearly every gear, including your "split" gears, to get up to speed without straining the engine.
 A heavy load requires a slow, steady progression through the gears.
 In contrast, when you’re driving an empty truck, you have a lot more flexibility.
 You can skip several gears to get up to speed more quickly.
 For example, you might shift from 2nd high directly to 4th, then from 5th high to 7th, and so on.
 This technique saves you time and effort when the truck doesn’t have the inertia of a heavy load to overcome.